We are open today until 4:00 pm. Call 020 7590 0610

 Where and when can I photograph the Northern Lights?

 The best places to see the Northern Lights are within the 'aurora zone', a sweeping arc that cuts across the Arctic Circle between 60° and 72° North.
 Sadly the Northern Lights are rarely seen in the British Isles, unless you travel to the far north of Scotland, but there are a number of destinations, some of which are just a short flight from the UK, where its possible to see the Aurora at its very best.
-The Nordic countries of Sweden, Norway, Finland, Iceland and southern Greenland are all prime spots for hunting the Aurora, or for those preferring to travel further afield, Canada and Russia also offer superb chances to see and photograph the lights.
+The Nordic countries of Sweden, Norway, Finland, Iceland and southern Greenland are all prime spots for hunting the Aurora, or for those preferring to travel further afield, Canada also offers superb chances to see and photograph the lights.

 The long nights of the cold Arctic winter offer the best chance to see the Aurora, and dark, cloudless skies make the perfect conditions to view and photograph the Northern Lights at their spectacular best.
 Head out between the hours of 19:00 and 02:00 when Aurora activity is at its strongest.